junxit/us-congress-bills-116/bill.md

 The Commissioner shall ensure that detainees have access to—

-- **(1)** not less than one gallon of drinking water per person per day, and age-appropriate fluids as needed;
+- **(1)** not less than 1 gallon of drinking water per person per day, and age-appropriate fluids as needed;
-- **(2)** a private, safe, clean, and reliable permanent or portable toilet with proper waste disposal and a hand washing station, with not less than one toilet available for every 12 male detainees, and 1 toilet for every 8 female detainees;
+- **(2)** a private, safe, clean, and reliable permanent or portable toilet with proper waste disposal and a hand washing station, with not less than 1 toilet available for every 12 male detainees, and 1 toilet for every 8 female detainees;
 - **(3)** a clean diaper changing facility, which includes proper waste disposal, a hand washing station, and unrestricted access to diapers;
 - **(4)** the opportunity to bathe daily in a permanent or portable shower that is private and secure; and
 - **(5)** products for individuals of all age groups and with disabilities to maintain basic personal hygiene, including soap, a toothbrush, toothpaste, adult diapers, and feminine hygiene products, as well as receptacles for the proper storage and disposal of such products.